padok-team/docs-terraform-guidelines/wysiwg_patterns.md

 ### Files

-- The file `_settings.tf` Defines required_version of terraform, terraform provider used but not the version and unique identifier for the backend
+- The file `_settings.tf` Defines
+  - Required_version of terraform
+  - Backend configuration
+  - Terraform provider used, but not it’s version.
 - Terraform ouput of my layer ou module is named `output.tf` is the interface of my layer with the rest of the world
 - Terraform file that create resources are named with a `reader_friendly_name.tf` after what they define
   - Do not use main.tf if possible